Custom kitchen cabinets in a Palo Alto home

 Cabinets are where a kitchen either earns its keep or quietly fails.
 They carry the weight of stone counters, absorb the wear of daily cooking, and define how much of the room is actually usable.
 Our work begins with the materials and the joinery: solid hardwood face frames and doors, plywood boxes that resist sag, dovetailed drawers on full-extension hardware, and finishes chosen to survive Palo Alto's mild but humidity-shifting Peninsula climate.
 The decorative choices come later, once the structure is sound.

-Whether the goal is to match the existing trim in a Crescent Park two-story or to keep the clean horizontal lines an Eichler demands, the cabinets we deliver are made to be lived with for decades, not refaced in five years.
+Whether the goal is to match the existing trim in a Crescent Park two-story or to keep the clean horizontal lines an Eichler demands, the cabinets we deliver are built with solid hardwoods and joinery meant to be lived with for decades.

 Custom hardwood kitchen cabinets in a Palo Alto home